rupamsaha/cypress-assignment/README.md

 # Cypress Assignment

-This is a Cypress project that automates Celonis website
+This is a Cypress project that automates Celonis website.
+The repository includes a word doc "CelonisQAChallengeSolution.docx" that contains the solution (Test cases and execution results) for point 2 and 3 from the QA challenge

 ## Framework Details

-1. It is using Page Object Model as a design pattern
+1. The frameowrk uses Page Object Model as design pattern
 2. Base URL, Username is stored in cypress.json config file
 3. Password is passed as a Cypress environment variable.
 Should be configured when run on a CI server like Jenkins/Gitlab
 4. Hardcoded string are stored in hash in a separate file under stubData folder